How do you design trust in an AI system that reviews high-stakes compliance documents and is sometimes wrong?

 The answer is six patterns that together make AI reasoning transparent, override natural, and the audit trail automatic.
 Remove any one of them and trust breaks somewhere in the flow.

 Plain language: what this requirement asks for.
 A checklist: exactly what valid proof must include.
-This frames every AI verdict before she sees it.
+This frames every AI verdict before it appears.

 Each criterion in the AI review card is expandable.
-She clicks it and sees the exact text extracted from the document, the page it came from, and one sentence explaining what the AI found.
-She does not have to trust the conclusion.
-She can verify it in ten seconds.
+A click reveals the exact text extracted from the document, the page it came from, and one sentence explaining what the AI found.
+The verdict doesn't have to be taken on faith.
+The evidence is right there.

 Every expansion is labelled "WHAT THE AI FOUND" not "WHY THIS MATCHES."
 Honest about what the AI did.
 Whether the evidence is sufficient is a human judgment.

 Criteria resolve one by one as the AI reads the document.
-By the time the verdict appears, Sara has already watched the reasoning build.
-The result is a summary of what she already saw, not a black box output.
+By the time the verdict appears, the reasoning has already built in plain sight.
+The result is a summary of what was already visible, not a black box output.

 Not "verification failed."
 The exact gap: ISO 14064 is referenced but the document does not specify whether market-based or location-based Scope 2 accounting was applied.
 The criterion turns amber.
-A direct link takes Sara to the section where the AI looked.
+A direct link points to the section where the AI looked.